teksi/wastewater/docs/en/installation-guide/workstation.rst

 Install the demo project
 ------------------------

-* Download from https://github.com/TWW/tww/releases the tww.zip
+* Download from https://github.com/TWW/tww/releases the qgs project file and its translations project-translations.zip

 * Extract the file

-* If you leave the tww_[language].qm files in the same directory as the tww.qgs file and start QGIS with one of these languages, your tww-project will be translated to that langue when you start the project.
-E.g. you start tww.qgs with a QGIS Installation that is set to German, then the tww.qgs project will appear in German.
+* If you leave the teksi_wastewater_[language].qm files in the same directory as the teksi_wastewater.qgs file and start QGIS with one of these languages, your project will be translated to that langue when you start the project.
+E.g. you start teksi_wastewater.qgs with a QGIS Installation that is set to German, then the teksi_wastewater.qgs project will appear in German.

 .. note:: You need to explicitly set the language in QGIS in settings.
 If QGIS is configured to take the system language, the TWW translation is not loaded.

 .. figure:: images/tww_project_qm_language_files.jpg

-* Open `project/tww.qgs` with QGIS
+* Open `project-translations/teksi_wastewater.qgs` with QGIS
 * When you save that project it will keep it's language and it cannot be changed in the same way.